-To view more images from the Energy Effects exhibition, check out our slideshow.
+To view more images from the Energy Effects exhibition,

 Across the street from the Museum of Contemporary Art in Denver in a normally dusty parking lot, there's a car suspended vertically on its nose in a glorified puddle, tail shooting high into the air.
 For a moment, it seems to defy science.
 Where's the respect for the law of gravity?